 Widely known for being one of the best Indian restaurants in Hong Kong, Jashan serves up contemporary Indian cuisine.
 The dynamic and talented chefs behind Jashan cook up a variety of Indian fusion flavours including their signature dish Bombay tawa chicken, butter chicken and mirchi kebab.
 Regular customers always compliment their consistency of quality food and the warm hospitality.

 Happy Cow’s ice cream and milkshakes are the perfect dessert when you are exploring the Hong Kong Observation Wheel!
 Their unique flavours range from local favourite ying yang sesame to banana caramel swirl.
 All their dairy-free goodness is halal-certified and made from coconut cream and organic coconut sugar.

 Not far from the Central area, Wan Chai and Causeway Bay are the commercial parts of Hong Kong.
-Remember to snap a photo of the UNESCO award-winning Blue House or join a free guided tour of the area.
-You can catch the daily ceremonial flag-raising and singing of the national anthem by local police officers at Golden Bauhinia Square or snap a picture of the Bauhinia, the emblem of Hong Kong.
+Remember to snap a photo of the UNESCO award-winning Blue House.
+You can catch the daily ceremonial flag-raising and singing of the national anthem by police officers at Golden Bauhinia Square or snap a picture of the Bauhinia.

 Expand your cultural experience by visiting the Hong Kong Arts Centre where you can view the contemporary works of local artists.
 You can also take a stroll in Victoria Park for some fresh air and a break from the frenzy of the city.